 - Transfer fees depend on currencies involved, the transfer amount, and the transfer method

 The Big Banks

 Avoid paying large fees on Telegraphic Transfers (TT) with the big banks.
 Both the source and destination banks will charge you large fees to send and then receive your hard earned money.
 And the fees don’t stop there.
 They also hide exorbitant fees in their inflated exchange rates.
 Don’t get ripped off by the big banks when sending money internationally.

-- Read more with the CurrencyFair Review
+- Read more in the CurrencyFair Review

 - Learn how to apply the CurrencyFair Coupon.

-- Watch video on How CurrencyFair Works.
+- Watch a video on How CurrencyFair Works.